cloudposse/.github/CODE_OF_CONDUCT.md

 This code of conduct governs the [SweetOps Slack Community](https://slack.sweetops.com/) and related [Open Source Projects](https://github.com/cloudposse).
 SweetOps is operated by Cloud Posse, a [DevOps Accelerator](https://devopsaccelerator.com/) based in Houston, TX.

-> [IMPORTANT]
+> [!IMPORTANT]
-> **TL;DR:** SweetOps was founded as a collaborative DevOps community for engineers of all skill levels.
+> **TL;DR:** SweetOps is a collaborative DevOps community for engineers of all skill levels.
+>
-> We want to make sure our community > is as constructive as possible in order to help each other solve cool DevOps problems.
+> We want to make sure our community is as constructive as possible in order to help each other solve cool DevOps problems.
 > Anything that goes against the spirit of this, isn’t cool.
 If you see something suspicious, derogatory, or
 > otherwise inappropriate, etc. please send an email to [abuse@cloudposse.com] (mailto:abuse@cloudposse.com) with details.
+>

 ## Introduction